For Australians · Free on iOS

 Size comparison

-Tap a product to see every other pack size.
-Unit price tells you when the bigger pack is actually better value.
+Tap a product to see every other pack size, with unit prices so you can tell when the bigger pack is actually better value.

 Search across every shop